icefoxen/langdev-garnet/spec/outline.rst

 Right now we're going with a semicolon.

-Might want to consider consistency with the struct definition syntax.
+Might want to consider consistency with the struct definition syntax;
+it looks weird to have separators/terminators here and not there.

+They're terminators, not separators.

 ::